-If you suspect your pet has bloat, it’s important to get him to your veterinarian right away, as delayed treatment can lead to death.
+If you suspect your pet has signs of bloat, it’s important to get him to your veterinarian right away, as delayed treatment can lead to death.

 Bloat: How to Tell If My Dog Is at Risk

 It has been argued that the dog’s size and age are the most important things to consider when assessing bloat risk.
-Data suggests that the risk of bloat increases by 20% for large breeds after age 5 and 20% for giant breeds after age 3.
-After age 7, the risk increases significantly for any breed.
-As your dog enters middle age or becomes a senior, it’s important to watch for bloat.
+Data suggests that the risk of canine bloat increases by 20% for large breeds after age 5 and 20% for giant breeds after age 3.
+After age 7, the risk factors increases significantly for any breed.
+As your dog enters middle age or becomes a senior, it’s important to watch for symptoms of canine bloat.

 Although all dogs are susceptible, bloat occurs more often in deep-chested, large breeds, including the: Afghan Hound, Akita, Alaskan Malamute, Bernese Mountain Dog, Bloodhound, Boxer, Doberman, Great Dane, Great Pyrenees, German Shepherd, Golden Retriever, Irish Setter, Irish Wolfhound, Kuvasz, Labrador Retriever, Newfoundland, Standard Poodle, Rottweiler, St. Bernard, and Weimaraner.

 For more specifics on your pet, visit our Breed Guide.